willwade/MacroServerMac/README.md

 NB: With this you don't need MindExpress.
 It will control your mac over the air through the commandline!

-If you want to run the app without python on Windows you can [download the binary here](http://app-macro.s3.amazonaws.com/Client.exe)
+If you want to run the app without python on Windows you can [download the binary here](http://app-macro.s3.amazonaws.com/Client.exe) or on [Mac here](http://app-macro.s3.amazonaws.com/ClientMacOSX64.zip)

 Problems/To-Do
 ------------------